 The Domus was the R version and it was AWESOME!
 They brought movie characters to life - Michael Myers, Samara, Jason, Freddy and more.
 It started me and in fact, got me dizzy.
 Just entering that event was no fun, as the hallway entrance had two gigantic inflatable walls and you had to squeeze your way through there.
 I was expecting something to jump out at me once I emerged from the rubber womb, but it didn't.

-drinks and funnel cake.
+After the events inside, we hung around, getting some drinks and funnel cake.
 There was music playing and people dancing.
 We then proceeded to the Trail.
 A staff member directed us to enter the Cave, which we did.
 Now, on the Trail, you wait in line to get loaded onto a trailer.
 The trailer then takes you to the woods and drops you off.
 But, it's not in the middle of nowhere.
 There is a little makeshift bar - Madame Voodoo's - set up, serving only beer and soda.
 After you finish a beverage, you can proceed to the Trail.
 Now, I was disappointed with the Trail.
 I was expecting something better than Domus, but it sorely lacked.
 It was mostly walking on a trail, with very few scares along the way.

 We did the Maze last.
 Again, very few scares, but it took us a while to get out of it.